How to Handle Genital Play Between Young Children

 We have had many phone calls from distraught parents who have gone ballistic upon opening a bedroom door and discovering two little naked bodies playing “doctor and nurse.”
 This scene, common in even the most moral and loving homes, pushes panic buttons in parents who wonder where they have gone wrong, or react so strongly that the punishment leaves more scars than the innocent “crime.”
-To deal with this inevitable scene it helps parents to know what’s normal, what’s not, and what to do.
+To deal with genital play between children, it helps parents to know what’s normal, what’s not, and what to do.

 - Children are young (under age seven), close in age, and know each other.

-- There is mutual agreement; one child is not forcing the other.
+- There is a mutual agreement; one child is not forcing the other.

 - There is usually a game-like atmosphere: playing “doctor” or “I’ll show you mine if you show me yours.”